JakeyGilly/JakeyGilly/README.md

 # Hey!
 I'm Jake and this is my GitHub.
-I'm from the Nottinghamshire, United Kingdom.
+I'm from Nottinghamshire, England.

 I am a Student studying A-Level Computer Science, A-Level Electonics and BTEC Music Technology, I enjoy music and programming.